-In the event that any incident or other matter occurs which is not provided for by these Regulations (whether it relates to conduct, jurisdiction, procedure or penalty), then the Chairman of the League's Discipline Committee (Discipline Chairman) or his nominated deputy may take such action as considered appropriate in the circumstances, taking into account the specific circumstances and the principles of natural justice and fairness
+In the event that any incident or other matter occurs which is not provided for by these Regulations (whether it relates to conduct, jurisdiction, procedure or penalty), then the League Committee may take such action as considered appropriate in the circumstances, taking into account the specific circumstances and the principles of natural justice and fairness.

 These Regulations shall not apply to penalties imposed on Clubs by the League's Management Committee for reasons other than the behaviour and conduct of Players or Clubs.

-For the purposes of these Regulations, the expression 'player' shall throughout this document be deemed to mean and include not only any player, whether professional or otherwise, but also any member or official of any club in any incident of alleged misconduct occurring on any part of a cricket ground or building and not merely the field of play.
+For the purposes of these Regulations, the expression 'player' shall throughout this document be deemed to mean and include not only any player, but also any member or official of any club in any incident of alleged misconduct occurring on any part of a cricket ground or building and not merely the field of play.